An Adaptive Incremental Gradient Method With Support for Non-Euclidean Norms: Theory in General Norms

 \begin{lemma} (Variance Bound).
 For the stochastic gradient estimator $\widetilde{\nabla}_k$ in Algorithm \ref{alg:stc schm}, we have the following variance bound:

 \end{lemma}

 Now we can formally present the main theorem of SAGA-BB below.
 Compared with other analyses of incremental methods \citep{DBLP:conf/nips/DefazioBL14,zhou2019direct} that were built only in Euclidean space, we show that SAGA-BB can operate in non-Euclidean norms.
+Explicitly, we design a new Lyapunov function, which differs from \cite{DBLP:conf/nips/DefazioBL14} and helps us extend our theorems into general norms.
+For the general convex case, we establish the convergence result of SAGA-BB in terms of averaged iterate: $\bar{x}_K = \frac{1}{k}\sum_{i=1}^k x_i.$